 World Extreme Medicine (WEM) recently asked itself the question ‘who takes care of the carers?’ with relation to medical professionals working in extremes be that in war zones, as expedition medics, remotely with little support, as an isolated overwhelmed GP or nurse, in a busy stressed Emergency Department or on a paramedic crew.

 With our history and heritage firmly steeped in Expedition and Wilderness Medicine, Special Forces Medicine and working in some of the planets most remote, and dangerous locations, we know the pressures under which clinicians, nurses and paramedics have to work.
-WEMski offers a chance to highly experienced practitioners and learn from their experiences, top tips from the field and up skill, though a series of workshops, practical clinical and practical skills which will serve you well in remote areas.
+WEMski offers a chance to highly experienced practitioners to learn from their experiences, top tips from the field and upskill, through a series of workshops, practical clinical and practical skills which will serve you well in remote areas.

 The WEMski event offers five days of inspiring Ski Medicine and exciting content, mornings out on the slopes networking with the faculty, two full days of skiing plus a 3-course hog roast at the top of the mountain on the final day.